eBay Dropshipping Policy UK: What's Allowed, What's Banned and the Account Risks (2026)

 Alternatives if dropshipping doesn't stack up

-- Small-batch wholesale.
+• Small-batch wholesale.
 Buy 10 to 30 units of a line you'd have dropshipped.
-Your unit cost falls, your defect exposure drops to zero, and you can still test cheaply.
+A supplier may quote a lower unit cost, and holding stock removes feed-related cancellations, but you take on unsold-inventory risk.

 eBay dropshipping policy FAQ